Contreras9/Contreras9/README.md

 - 🔭 I’m currently working on **enhancing my Ruby on Rails skills and .**

-- 🌱 I’m currently learning and solving chellenges on **data structures and algorithms.**
+- 🌱 I’m currently learning and solving challenges on **data structures and algorithms.**

 - 🏋🏽 My current projects that I worked on at [Flatiron School](https://github.com/Contreras9?tab=stars)